-Fitness Bombshell Anita Herbert Showcases Rock Hard Abs In Skimpy Bikini
+Fitness Bombshell Anita Herbert Showcases Rock-Hard Abs In Skimpy Bikini

 I get a lot of questions like these ???????? . ❓Anita, what supplements do you take❓ ❓Do you take fat burner❓ ❓Are supplements necessary❓ .
 I’ll tell you what I tell my clients…. .
 Supplements are NOT ????????♀ mandatory, ONLY optional. .
 I’m happy ????to share with you what I use/ recommend, BUT you won’t see me pushing any kind of supplements. .
 If you already follow a well balanced diet + exercise regularly, adding supplements can HELP you speed ???? up your progress! .
 BUT REMEMBER ????☝???? .
 Most of your progress comes from your nutrition + workouts + sleep???? .
 And .
 YOUR CONSISTENCY!???? .
 This is where most people fail, they think that they will get FIT just by drinking protein shakes???? .
 But in reality, supplements won't help you unless you help yourself, ladies! #GottaPutInTheWork ???? .
 Here is what I currently use by @onesthealth : ???????? . ✅Hyperload pre-workout I take this only if I train in the afternoon and need a little energy boost????(I take about 3/4 scoop, 20 minutes prior training) ✅Aminoload – this is for muscle recovery, got to take care of those new ????????????????babies!
 I usually take this ????AFTER my workout out! (you can take it before, during or after, whatever you prefer) 1 scoop mix it with water #MyTip: add ice ???? to it for better taste???? yummm ✅Whey ISO Pro – vanilla flavor I take it once daily to help me hit my daily protein target ????! ❗️They also have a VEGAN option for all my vegan ????????ladies! .
 “ANITA” = 10% OFF???? .
 Do you take any supplements? ????
 Let me know????????

 The fitness queen likes to share health and fitness advice on Instagram.
-Many of her posts are workouts that will help people build muscle.
-She also shares the result of her hard work in the gym in skimpy outfits, like the little black dress she wore earlier this month.
+Many of her posts include workouts that will help people build muscle.
+She also shares the result of her hard work in the gym by posing in skimpy outfits, like the little black dress she wore earlier this month.